tsileo/blobstash/README.md

 - [BLAKE2b](https://blake2.net) as hashing algorithm for the content-addressed blob store
 - Backend routing, you can define rules to specify where blobs should be stored ("if-meta"...)
 - Optional encryption (using [go.crypto/nacl secretbox](http://godoc.org/code.google.com/p/go.crypto/nacl))
-- Possibility to incrementally archive blobs to AWS Glacier (with a recovery command-line tool)
 - A full featured Go [client](http://godoc.org/github.com/tsileo/blobstash/client) using the HTTP API
 - Can be embedded in your go app ([embedded client](http://godoc.org/github.com/tsileo/blobstash/embed))
 - Create app with a powerful Lua API (like OpenResty)